thefuturehaus/parse-push-plugin/README.md

 ####Android devices

-Now uses 1.8.0 SDK
+Now uses this SDKs:
+1. Parse 1.13.0
+3. Bolts 1.4.0

 ##### Android devices without Google Cloud Messaging:
 If you only care about GCM devices, you're good to go.
 Move on to the step 3 & 4 of this section.

 The automatic setup above does not work for non-GCM devices.
 To support them, the `ParseBroadcastReceiver` must be setup to work properly.
 My guess is this receiver takes care of establishing a persistent connection that will